andrewyy677/metaExpertPro/README.md

 ## Installation
 The metaExpertPro software is supported by Docker, which enables running under both Windows and Linux operating systems.

-The docker image packages DIA-NN (v1.8), Unipept (v3.0.2), eggnog-mapper (v2.1.5), and the required environment for software running.
+The Docker image includes DIA-NN (v1.8), Unipept (v3.0.2), eggnog-mapper (v2.1.5), and all the necessary environments of these software tools.

-The docker image does not package FragPipe software but packages a 'split-database' workflow and running command for FragPipe v20.0.
+The Docker image doesn't include FragPipe software, but it provides a 'split-database' workflow and running commands for FragPipe v20.0.

-Please download FragPipe v20.0 (https://github.com/Nesvilab/FragPipe/releases) software and input FragPipe path when DDA-MS-based spectral library generation running.
+To use FragPipe v20.0 for DDA-MS-based spectral library generation, download it from this link (https://github.com/Nesvilab/FragPipe/releases) and specify the FragPipe path during the process.

 It is recommended to have at least 128 GB RAM and 50 GB storage space for one DDA-MS raw data (.d or .mzML) based metaExpertPro analysis.